 Certain offences require those convicted to register with the National Sex Offender Registry (NSOR) and Ontario, the Ontario Sex Offender Registry (OSOR).
 In Canada, the Sex Offender Information Registration Act or SOIRA allows the RCMP to keep updated records and information about sex offenders in these registry lists.
 According to the Sex Offender Information Registration Act, their purpose is to “protect society through the effective prevention or investigation of sexual crimes.”

-These registries are not open or available to the public and are only available to the police.
+Whether its the Ontario Sex Offender Registry or the Sex Offender Registry Canada, these registries are not open or available to the public and are only available to the police.
 If someone who is registered is accused of a crime, the police can use the information in the registry to investigate.
+People on the Canada Sex Offender Registry or the Sex Offender Registry Ontario do not need to notify their neighbours that they are a sex offender list.

 What Issues May Arise From Being On These Lists?